RoboKamu/atmega328p-bare-metal/README.md

 Find Guides explaining *why* the code works in "detail" in the Guides/ folder with Markdown files.

 The code for the microcontroller is flashed using AVRDUDE, compiled with GCC (avr-GCC), and using arduino UNO REV3 board as programmer.
-Code is written using toolchain + Makefile, no IDE except for VSCODE as a text editor.
+Development is done using toolchain + Makefile, no IDE except for VSCODE as a text editor.